 The Stipulation requires the determination of the water shortage condition as part of the Annual Report.
 Water shortage conditions are characterized by criteria designed to reflect that groundwater levels beneath the NMMA as a whole are at a point at which a response would be triggered to avoid further declines in groundwater levels (Potentially Severe), and to declare that the lowest historic groundwater levels beneath the NMMA as a whole have been reached or that conditions constituting seawater intrusion have been reached (Severe).
-Potentially Severe Water Shortage Conditions exist in calendar year 2012 based on the groundwater elevation measured in the coastal sentinel well 12N/36W - 36L1 and the KWI.
+Potentially Severe Water Shortage Conditions exist in calendar Year 2013 based on the Key Wells Index.